 The City is split between two watershed districts and occupies approximately 0.3 square miles within the MCWD's Painter Creek subwatershed.
-The southeast portion of the City within the MCWD boundary drains to a wetland that is a Department of Natural Resources (DNR) Regionally Significant Ecological Area.
+The southeast portion of the City within MCWD boundary drains to a wetland that is a Department of Natural Resources (DNR) Regionally Significant Ecological Area.
 This wetland drains into Katrina Lake that flows into Painter Creek which then discharges into Jennings Bay of Lake Minnetonka.
-The Painter Creek subwatershed was identified as a priority area in the District's Plan due to the its size, the impairments of Jennings Bay (nutrients) and Painter Creek (E. coli), and the opportunity for restoration of major wetland systems.
+The Painter Creek subwatershed, which includes 0.3 square miles of southeast Maple Plain, is identified as a potential priority area in the District's Plan due to the high degradation of Jennings Bay and E. Coli impairment of Painter Creek.